 We're huge advocates for career development.
 We'll encourage you to try new roles and experience new settings.
 By pushing people to reach their potential, we frequently help them find skills they never knew they had, or make career moves they never thought possible.Requirements

 - Must have legal authorization to work in the US on a full-time basis for anyone other than current employer.

 - Associates or equivalent degree in Analyzer, Electrical, or Instrumentation with demonstrated leadership, knowledge and practical analyzer related work experience.

-- At least five (5) years of experience in commissioning, operating and maintenance of sample conditioning systems and associated process analyzers including but not limited to GCs, pH, conductivity, Tunable Diode Laser, TOC, turbidity, etc.
+- At least five (5) years of experience in commissioning, operating and maintenance of sample conditioning systems and associated process analyzers in a Polyethylene plant (e.g. GCs, Pellet analyzers, pH, conductivity, Tunable Diode Laser, TOC, turbidity, etc.)

 - Experience in Analyzer Maintenance & Data Acquisition Systems (AMADAS) is a plus.